constantinivancu/Proiect-pentru-IT-Factory/3_Proiect_Baza_de_date/manual_testing_SQL_Prezentare BDFC.md

     WHERE grade_value = (SELECT MAX(grade_value) FROM Grades)
 );``

-## subquery to calculate the average score by object
+### Subquery to calculate the average score by object
 ``SELECT object_name, AVG(score_value) AS average_score
 FROM Objects
 JOIN Assessments ON Objects.object_id = Assessments.object_id